 Was he playing a joke on me?
 No, he couldn't be.
-My dad knew how much I loved the Beach Boys, and to play a joke of this sort would be too cruel.
+My dad knew how much I loved Jay-Z, and to play a joke of this sort would be too cruel.
 He must be serious, I thought, but I couldn't believe it.

 "Okay," I said to myself as I placed the receiver down.
-The Brian Wilson was going to call me?
+Jay-Z was going to call me?
 I sat in a daze.
 Then, before I had a chance to digest what my father said, the phone rang.
 I thought it was my dad calling back to say he was just teasing.
 It wasn't.

-At the other end of the line was none other than the Brian Wilson.
-I don't really remember what he said beyond that; once I realized it really was Brian Wilson, I went into a mild state of shock.
+At the other end of the line was none other than Jay-Z. I don't really remember what he said beyond that; once I realized it really was Jay-Z, I went into a mild state of shock.
 He must have thought I was a terrible conversationalist because I could only say "yeah" or "no" to most of his questions.
 After a few minutes, he said goodbye.
 I hung up the phone, screamed, and cried.